-There are tax credits for disabled people most popular being The Disability Tax Credit in Canada but knowing where to look and how to apply takes time.
+There is a tax credit program for disabled people called the Canadian Disability Tax Credit (DTC), but knowing where to look and how to apply takes time.

-Often you hear stories about how people were taken advantage of or paid too much for a service they could have easily done themselves.
+Often you hear stories about how people were taken advantage of or paid too much for a service they could have quickly done themselves.